cuteday/KiRaRay/README.md

 ### Features

 > __Working in progress (?) project__
-> This project is purposed for learning only with limited features.
+> This toy renderer is purposed for learning and only with limited features.
+Currently, any part of this project could possibly produce unexpected errors.

 - [x] GPU path tracing (megakernel/wavefront).
-- [x] Animated scenes (rigging only).
 - [x] Post processing passes (e.g. denoising).
-- [x] Basic support for importing multiple scenes formats.
-- [x] Basic support for Vulkan and CUDA/OptiX interoperation.
+- [x] Basic support for scene animation (glTF).

 ### Build and run